yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/emps-hierarchy.md

 This "`UNION ALL` of two complementary `EXCEPT` queries" is the standard pattern for checking if two different relations have the same content.
 Notice how the use of a `WITH` clause with ordinary (non-recursive) substatements lets you express the logic in a maximally readable way.

-## List the path from the ultimate manager to each employee in depth-first order
+## List the path top-down from the ultimate manager to each employee in depth-first order

 Do this: